madsjulia/DocumentFunction.jl/README.md

 """ foobar
 ```

-To get the help for this new function type "?foobar".
+To get the help for this new function type `?foobar`.

 This will produces the following output:

 ```